thedanielmark/fellowfund-hack-mvp/README.md

 # FellowFund

-**FellowFund** is an on-chain platform for fellowship funding that uses prediction markets to support individuals.
-By allowing bettors to stake on future outcomes, it reduces governance overhead and promotes informed, outcome-driven funding for ecosystem growth.
+**FellowFund** is an on-chain platform for fellowship funding that uses prediction markets to support individual contributors (a.k.a.
+BUIDLers 😅).
+By allowing bettors to stake on future outcomes of fellows' performance, it reduces governance overhead and promotes informed, outcome-driven funding for ecosystem growth.
 This "skin in the game" approach aligns incentives and improves decision-making.

 ## Project Organization